stefanwinkel/katacoda-scenarios/517_container_defense/intro_container_defense/step1.md

 <img align="right" src="./assets/docker_defense_pic_v1.jpg" width="300">

-For this scenario, Katacoda will start a fresh Kubernetes cluster for you.
+For this scenario, Katacoda will start a fresh Kubernetes cluster.

 We will see how Nginx is running on Kubernetes and how Containers are easily deployed as Deployments in Pods as well as how deployments can be easily scaled the number of replicas